AmyHudson/wind-midge-dispersal/README.md

 # Any way the wind blows: exploring the physical wind dispersal of insects #

 Here we explore the potential for the wind dispersal of insects (biting midges in particular) with applications in disease ecology.
-This includes 1) describing the climatology of [wind dispersal](#wind-dispersal-climatology-from-sampled-vector-locations) events in locations where we have collected different biting midge species and 2) describing the [backwards wind trajectories](#backwards-wind-trajectories) leading up to an anomalous expansion of Vesicular Stomatitis to Kansas in 2020.
+This includes 1) describing the climatology of [wind trajectory](#wind-trajectories-from-sampled-vector-locations) events in locations where we have collected different biting midge species and 2) describing the [backwards wind trajectories](#backwards-wind-trajectories) leading up to an anomalous expansion of Vesicular Stomatitis to Kansas in 2020.
 We leverage the HYSPLIT model through the [splitr](https://rdocumentation.org/packages/SplitR/versions/0.4) package for these analyses, which defaults to the NCEP/NCAR reanalysis product.
-I also brought in the ERA5 reanalysis product.
+I also brought in the ERA5 reanalysis product to explore the seasonality of westerly winds in the western US- to determine whether we get much easterly versus westerly movement and whether midge populations can interact frequently.

-## Wind dispersal climatology from sampled biting midge locations ##
+## Wind trajectories from sampled biting midge locations ##

 *Culicoides sonorensis* are a known vector of VS and other livestock diseases such as Epizootic Hemorrhagic Disease and Blue Tongue.
 Some sampling sites have multiple *Culicoides* species present at different abundances. *Culicoides sonorensis* has a pretty wide distribution as environmental generalists in the United States, and their genetic makeup is similar enough to suggest that these populations travel large distances frequently (Shults et al. 2022 *Scientific Reports*).